Planteome/django_curate/README.md

     update accounts_user set is_approved = 1, role = 'Superuser', orcid = 'your_valid_orcid', affiliation = 'whatever', first_name = '', last_name = '' where id = 1;
     ```
 10. Add the callback URL (site/oidc/callback) to ORCID developer tools (https://orcid.org/developer-tools)
+11. May need to fix the permissions for the docker volumes for mysql and elasticsearch.
+Temporarily set them to be world-writeable, figure out the user that is writing to them, and change the ownership.

 # Usage